TalaoDAO/talao-documentation/docs/light_trusted_list_mechanism.md

 ## Certificate Chain Validation

 Wallets and verifiers MUST perform standard X.509 path validation using the root certificates listed in the trusted list.
 Intermediate certificates (e.g., those included via x5c) must be validated up to a trusted root using established PKI rules.
-If X.509 certificates are not used, wallets MAY use DID-based key identifiers (kid) for validation.
+If X.509 certificates are not used, wallets MAY use DID-based key for validation.

 ## Compatibility with Other Standards